Wendy Bradfield

 If I trust myself and focus on my connection with the ground, it will support me, I said to myself.

-I created an alliance with the Earth by trusting in our relationship with one another.
+I created an alliance with the Earth.

 What planet are we on?